Let’s Show the Ladies of LA Some Love!

 Cabra

 Cabra is the newest restaurant on the rooftop of the legendary Hoxton hotel.
 This Peruvian-inspired restaurant is also owned by Chef Stephanie Izard and is her latest and greatest creation.
-Take in sweeping views of the city as you indulge in fan favorites like the salmon ceviche, goat empanadas and avocado dip.
-Since most plates are meant to be shared, this is a great spot to gather with friends for craft cocktails at sunset.
+Enjoy sweeping city views while indulging in favorites like salmon ceviche, goat empanadas, and their creamy avocado dip.
+Most plates are designed to be shared, making it the perfect spot to gather with friends and sip craft cocktails.
+Time your visit for sunset—it’s the ideal backdrop for good food, great drinks, and even better company.

 Location: DTLA